Argentina's Fernandez, back on job after infection, vows to fight hedge funds

-BUENOS AIRES (Reuters) - Argentina’s President Cristina Fernandez returned to the public stage in fighting form on Tuesday after a three-week break due to an infection, declaring in a speech to businessmen she would not be held ransom by hedge funds suing the country.
+BUENOS AIRES, Nov 25 (Reuters) - Argentina’s President Cristina Fernandez returned to the public stage in fighting form on Tuesday after a three-week break due to an infection, declaring in a speech to businessmen she would not be held ransom by hedge funds suing the country.

 The 61-year-old, two-term president who has had various health problems in recent years was discharged from hospital on Nov.
 9 after treatment for bacterial infection of the colon and ordered by her doctors to rest.